Summer Catch: Critical response

-On Rotten Tomatoes the film holds an approval rating of 8% based on 91 reviews, with an average rating of 3.4/10.
-The website's critics consensus reads: "A clichéd and predictable sports comedy that's mostly devoid of excitement or laughs, Summer Catch is strictly bush-league."
+On Rotten Tomatoes, the film holds an approval rating of 8% based on 91 reviews, with an average rating of 3.4/10.
+The website's critics' consensus reads: "A clichéd and predictable sports comedy that's mostly devoid of excitement or laughs, Summer Catch is strictly bush-league."
 On Metacritic, the film has a weighted average score of 21 out of 100 based on reviews from 25 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Lawrence Van Gelder of The New York Times wrote that it was "figuratively and literally a minor league movie."
 He opened his critique by stating, "Take the romantic impulse behind F. Scott Fitzgerald's story Winter Dreams.
 Add some New England small-town social stratification from John P. Marquand's novel Point of No Return.
 Add a pinch of lusty Apple Annies from Bull Durham and some townie-preppy animosity from Good Will Hunting.
 Then bury the whole thing under a mound of standard-issue parent-child conflicts and enough self-help clichés to drive Polonius to the aquavit barrel at Elsinore.
 Sprinkle with half-baked characters and a predictably odds-defying outcome, and the result is Summer Catch."

 Joe Leydon of Variety was more forgiving with his analysis, but explained, "With its haphazard mix of boisterously crude comedy, romantic entanglements, class-conscious clashes and intensely competitive hardball, pic plays like it was inspired by a late-night channel surf through Major League, Bull Durham, One Crazy Summer and some late-’50s wrong-side-of-the-tracks meller."
 He praised George Fenton’s score and the film's humor, singling out Matthew Lillard, Brittany Murphy and Beverly D'Angelo.

-Marc Savlov of The Austin Chronicle gave the movie 1 1/2 stars out of 5, adding, "Baseball, summer, apple pie, and Freddie Prinze Jr.'s bare butt – what could be more American?
+Marc Savlov of The Austin Chronicle gave the movie one and a half stars out of five, adding, "Baseball, summer, apple pie, and Freddie Prinze Jr.'s bare butt – what could be more American?
 Toss in a brief glance at Matthew Lillard's equally nekkid behind and you've got a better-late-than-never entry in the clichéd teen love-story genre that, while generally inoffensive, is nonetheless so cloyingly heartfelt that it's all you can do not to giggle every time someone makes a prophetic, lovestruck proclamation (of which there are many)."